Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \subsubsection{Implementations}

 ~\\ This dimension specifies the applications and prototypes that have been developed and implemented for various geoprivacy techniques in order to conduct experimental evaluation.
-Some solutions proposed in the literature provide only algorithmic details but they have not been evaluated experimentally, or no details about their implementation have been published.
-Table \ref{tab:geomasking_tools} provides a brief description of existing tools that implemented with different geomasking techniques.
+Some solutions proposed in the literature provide only algorithmic details, but they have not been evaluated experimentally, or no details about their implementation have been published.
+Table \ref{tab:geomasking_tools} provides a brief description of existing tools implementing different geomasking techniques.